Invictus-2305/DexVisio/README.md

 ### Hardware Setup

-1. Connect servos to your Arduino board(according to circuit diagram).
+1. Connect servos to your Arduino board.
 2. Upload the Arduino code (`Mimic_hand.ino`) to your Arduino board.

 ### Software Setup